SAP-samples/teched2023-XP265/exercises/ex5/README.md

 We have already used properties to configure the connection between your source and target systems in the first exercise.
 However, this is not the only benefit we have from them.
 Properties help you to customize the way your identities are read from a source system or provisioned to the target one.
 They can also filter the entities and attributes which should be read or skipped during the provisioning job.

-All the available properties of the Identity Provisioning service can be found on our product page under [List of Properties](https://help.sap.com/docs/identity-provisioning/identity-provisioning/list-of-properties?locale=en-US&version=Cloud).

 1. Let us continue with the configuration from the previous exercise.
 Navigate to the **SAP SFSF** source system and go to the tab **Properties**.
 Add the following two properties:

 | Name         |Value |